vickatte/terraform-alfresco-process/README.md

 Follow the Rancher2 documentation: <https://rancher.com/docs/rancher/v2.x/en/installation/ha/>

-### install Terraform Rancher2 plugin

-To learn about the differences with Rancher 1.x: <https://rancher.com/rancher-glossary-1-6-to-2-0-terms-concepts/>

-The plugin is not released yet so it should be installed manually from <https://github.com/rancher/terraform-provider-rancher2/releases/tag/v0.2.0-rc5>:
-* download the version for your operating system
-* move and rename to: `$HOME/.terraform.d/plugins/terraform-provider-rancher2_v0.2.0-rc5`
-* set the execute bit on the file with `chmod +x

 ## How to use it

 As the terraform providers config is static the terraform command must be split into two steps.